 It’s fascinating because we play a really interesting role and we, as law firms, are competitive, instead of collaborative with one another.
 To be in these conversations together, I’ve really enjoyed watching it and being a part of that.
 You think about that and about how when we’re in the analysis workshop, and we’re talking about institutional racism, that it’s not one institution and it’s not even one industry.
-It’s how one industry plays with another industry which plays with another industry to build this system.
+It’s how one industry plays with another industry that plays with another industry to build this system.
 We, in some ways, as participants in the community development industry, have built a system that makes sure the bank makes its money, makes sure the developers make their money, and ensures that the people who live can’t generate wealth.
 Can’t save.
 Can’t buy.
 They are part of the system that keeps the White institutions wealthy.

 It’s not one institution and it’s not even one industry.
 It’s how one industry plays with another industry which plays with another industry to build this system.

 The fact that we’re inviting folks into this space to talk, that we are having twice a year follow-ups with those organizations saying, “What are your action items?
 What’s the progress you’ve made?
 Here are our action items.
 Here’s what we’re doing.”
 We’re convening that and creating some cross-institution accountability for our industry.
 There was a summit in the fall.
 The first summit that the CDC convened where they brought partners in who had gone through anti-racism trainings to talk about, “What can we in this room do together?
 And how are we going to check in against those things to make change?”
 Because, again, it’s the deals that come to us, too.
 What kinds of biases are in place when they screen the deal before they even come to us to talk about the money?
 How have you already screened out the consultants?
 How have you already decided and applied bias to decide who you’re doing work with?
 Then, what biases and processes have we applied in selecting our ideal team and in making the ultimate investment decision?
-The fact that we are having these kinds of industry-wide conversations, that is something positive and it has the potential to be deep if we keep it going, if people stay interested in it long enough.
+The fact that we are having these kinds of industry-wide conversations, that is something positive and it has the potential to be deep if we keep it going, and if people stay interested in it long enough.

 How have you already decided and applied bias to decide who you’re doing work with?

 ArchCity Defenders has come in through the training and they see all this stuff from a legal perspective and they understand.
 Their clients live out the wall of history every single day.
 And although it was founded by three White men, they understand and are just deeply committed to breaking down the institutions.
 They completely admit and acknowledge that the system is broken and they poke at it every single day to try to break it down.
-They do it because they are a nonprofit, their number one focus, just like Dream Builders, is their clients first and every time with this laser precision.
+They do it because they are a nonprofit, their number one focus — just like Dream Builders — is their clients first, and every time with this laser precision.
 Because that’s what motivates them, they will go and do the hard stuff.
-They will have the hard conversations and they will take the calculated risk to make change.
+They will have the hard conversations and take the calculated risk to make change.
 Not everyone has the ability to do that.
 But at least having the conversations and naming it as something they want to try to address is important.
 And the fact that we’re convening these conversations and putting ourselves out there as an accountable body is important.

 Neal: That’s tough.
 It takes some leadership from leaders within the organization.
 Stephanie spoke to this earlier, to have that safe space to be radical and have these radical conversations, these bold conversations, these honest conversations about race, and about the root causes of segregation and disenfranchising people of color, and not only how that has impacted the history of it, but how that impacts us today.
 I don’t want people to lose sight of that.
-In order to have those conversations though you need to have a leader who creates the space, you then need context throughout the organization of history about these issues, and then some motivation and inspiration from everybody that’s currently working in the institution to work towards it and not continue to set up boundaries and barriers for success to happen.
-And to recognize that and speak openly about when something is unacceptable in the workspace.
+In order to have those conversations though you need to have a leader who creates the space, you then need context throughout the organization of history about these issues, and then some motivation and inspiration from everybody who’s currently working in the institution to work towards it and not continue to set up boundaries and barriers for success to happen.
+And to recognize that and speak openly about it when something is unacceptable in the workspace.

 We’re creating boundaries and barriers for movement of this work.
 It’s not that the people don’t have the ability or capacity to move the work forward.
-It’s the resistance of allowing for those who care enough and commit their time to it to actually see progress; to see action.
+It’s the resistance of allowing for those who care enough and commit their time to it to actually see progress, to see action.
 Being able to counteract that, you need strong leadership to say, “That is unacceptable.
 This is the culture.
 And no matter how great the work is that you do, it’s part of being a successful organization.
 And part of working here is being committed to advancing communities, being inclusive, improving diversity and inclusion within the organization, within the communities in which we invest.
 It’s how we do business.
 Anything else is intolerable.”
 You need to make this part of your work every day.

 It’s leadership, having context, and having everyone in the organization moving towards addressing Racial Equity.

 We have instituted diversity and inclusion goals within the CDC in which each manager has to have some D&I related goal.
 That is very important, but it’s also holding people accountable.
 That strong leadership has to create a system in which we hold people accountable for actually advancing the work forward and not creating those boundaries.
 And having a policy where people can speak to them and speak openly to address things like, “This person has, through micro-aggression or whatever it may be, put up resistance for me to move the work forward around Racial Equity within our institution and in our communities.”
 That’s really where it starts.
-It’s leadership, having context, and having everyone in the organization moving towards addressing Racial Equity, because it only takes one person in a lot of cases to shut down everything or to push back.
+It’s leadership, having context, and having everyone in the organization moving towards addressing Racial Equity.
+Because it only takes one person in a lot of cases to shut down everything or to push back.
 If you have hundreds of people working towards something else, it is very frustrating when we’re having conversations about how to move the work forward, and then it gets to a certain point, and it’s shut down or there’s that resistance around it and that just stops the momentum for continuing to move forward.

 Stephanie: I hear all of the things that Neal’s saying about moving forward and obstacles.
 As I think about the earlier question about what it’s like being a person of color in a White institution, and I think about the progress, I get frustrated.
-I also know that if we stop, they’ll stop.
+I also know if we stop, they’ll stop.
 Because White leadership will look for, “Hey, if the people of color don’t want it, they aren’t engaged, why bother?
 Why should we do it?
 Well, we gave that person of color and opportunity and they botched it, so this obviously is not working.”
 We have to play our role to engage, but not do their work.
 We have to do our work and keep moving things forward.
 You’re right, because it is much easier to stop and say, “It’s too hard.”
 So we have to just keep it moving.